Potty training. Two words that surely must fill every parent with absolute dread.

 Then he started making moves to sit on the potty before bathtime, so I kind of had to give in and admit it was probably heading in that direction.

 Maybe it was time for me to just take the hint?
 It was all very well HIM being ready but what about ME being ready??
 I was so not prepared.
-All I could see was weeks ahead of mess, more laundry, him being upset, me being impatient, and lots of swearing under my breath whilst chirpily telling him it was absolutely FINE to shit all over the floor for the fifth time that day.
+All I could see was weeks ahead of various potty training techniques, mess, more laundry, him being upset, me being impatient, and lots of swearing under my breath whilst chirpily telling him it was absolutely FINE to shit all over the floor for the fifth time that day.
 At the same time as inquisitive babies putting their hands in wee-filled potties or playing with shit-filled pants.

 Oh how wrong I was.